Seteeri/Particle/README.md

 have yet to be addressed:

 * Integration with existing interfaces (the desktop)
-* Making the GUI homoiconic
+* Homoiconic GUI
+  * Requires meta-circular evaluator of language implementation + homoiconicity of language design
-  * For nodal systems, nodes must be able to edit nodes
+  * The nodes must be able to edit nodes (itself)
-  * A step further, the editor must be able to edit itself (able to bootstrap itself)
+  * The editor must be able to edit itself

 The initial inspiration came from Blender and later from the robustness of Emacs, and its strengths and weaknesses.